CodeLinaro-mirror/la_platform_external_stg/doc/comparison.md

 *   revisited, in-progress comparison
 *   qualified types
 *   typedefs
-*   incomparable and comparable nodes - handled by `Mismatch` and delegated, respectively
+*   incomparable and comparable nodes
+*   comparison cycles

-Note that the non-trivial special cases relating to typedefs and qualified types (and their current concrete representations) require non-parallel traversals of the graphs being compared.
+Note that the non-trivial special cases relating to typedefs and qualified types (and their current concrete representations) require non-parallel traversals of the graphs being compared; this is the only place where the comparison is not purely structural.

 #### Revisited Nodes and Recursive Comparison